lcnr/rubot/README.md

 To run the examples, download the repository and run `cargo run --example <example name>`.

-- `tic-tac-toe`: A port of [Sunjay's wonderful implementation], implementing and using `rubot` required about 40 loc.
+- `tic-tac-toe`: A port of [Sunjay's wonderful tic-tac-toe implementation], adding and using `rubot` required about 40 loc.
+- `oko`: A mixture of [Dots and Boxes] and tic-tac-toe, `rubot` took 30 additional loc.

 [Stockfish]:https://www.chessprogramming.org/Stockfish
 [Sunjay's wonderful implementation]: https://github.com/sunjay/tic-tac-toe.git